| A New "Take" on Tooth Brushing By Sheila Wolf, RDH

 how many different surfaces a tooth has.
 (The answer might

+surprise you!)
 Our earliest memories of both dentists and their

 offices usually center around the toothbrush.
 The big one